CLICK HERE FOR NEW STUDENT HEALTH FORMS - Click the top link titled "Health Report"

 SCOPE OF PRACTICE

-Student Health Services provides non-emergency primary medical care for problems that occur while college is in session.
+Student Health Service provides non-emergency primary medical care.
+We care for students who have health problems while college is in session.
 SHS provides care with an emphasis on preventative health care.

 For routine matters such as scheduling appointments for non-urgent, non- emergency reasons, students need to call during our regular business hours.

-If a student has an urgent medical problem that they feel cannot wait for our regular office hours, and they are not sure how to proceed, they may reach the on-call physician by calling 257-3400.
-The on-call physician is available to discuss urgent medical questions with students by telephone and to help the student caller identify his or her options for care.
+If a student has an urgent medical problem that they feel cannot wait for our regular office hours, and they are not sure how to proceed, SHS provides a nurse advice service.
+Call 845-257-3400 to contact a nurse who will discuss a student's urgent medical questions and help them identify their options for care.